callmecavs/text-split/README.md

 // a target node is required
 const target = document.querySelector('.heading')

-// pass in the target node, get back the newly created nodes wrapping the target text (in an array) const created = splitter(target)
+// pass in the target node
+// get back the newly created nodes wrapping the target text (in an array) const created = splitter(target)
 ```